paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-051-panama-canal.md

 (1) The Commission shall conduct a study of—

-  (A) the costs associated with the dissolution of the Commission, including the composition, location, and costs of the office authorized to be established under subsection (b) of this section; and
+  (A) the costs associated with the dissolution of the Commission, including the composition, location, and costs of the office authorized to be established under subsection (b); and

   (B) costs and liabilities incurred or administered by the Commission that will not be paid before the date of that dissolution.